 - yellow band shows +/- 6 dB limits

 Frequency response and distortion (on axis)

 Cumulative spectral decay

-Please note that these specifications are from production units and are a combination of direct measurement and computer measurement (For more details of our reservations about computer measurement, please refer to our article The Parameter Game and the Jordan Manual Chapter 6 both of which can be found in ARTICLES.
+These specifications are from production units.
+They are a combination of direct measurement and computer measurement For more details of our reservations about computer measurement, please refer to our article The Parameter Game and the Jordan Manual Chapter 6 both of which can be found in ARTICLES.

 Meaurements are on-axis rather than the 10 degree off-axis measurements which are often used (but not acknowledged) to give a more flattering result.